 Usually, 4x4 wood posts are attached to the deck frame to provide the support for the rail.
 Some composite systems require you to install a wood post that will be covered by a hollow sleeve.
 The 4x4s must be long enough to project the railing at least 36” above the frame and must extend below the deck surface for attachment to the frame as a means of support.

 Most rail systems use horizontal members running between the posts as top and bottom rails to create the frame for the infill.
-In wood decks 2x4’s are often used for this purpose.
+With wood decks, 2x4s are often used for this purpose.

 A top cap may or may not be used.
 2x6 boards laid flat work well and provide a level surface to place drinks.
 You can use a router with a roundover bit to create a nice edge detail.

 The infill section of rails is usually constructed of the repeated use of pickets or balusters.
 These can come in a number of materials, shapes and sizes.